Dung24-6/Dung24-6/README.md

 _**It isn't what you have, or who you are, or where you are, or what you are doing that makes you happy or unhappy.
 It is what you think about.**_

 Dale Carnegie

+_**People rise to the occasion without hesitation when they feel inspired and challenged.**_

+Lorii Myers